One of 4 rays of Attribute

 Summed up, the outcome of the seventh ray influence might be stated as follows: coordinated precision and rhythmic order, free from undue control, manipulation or inflexibility.

-Alice Bailey states that the seventh ray is alsolinked with the incoming Aquarian influence, detailing one of the personal qualities needed to work with this energy as a willingnessto work in a group as an integral part of the group, …having no idea of personal ambition or any wish to be a leader.—Bailey, Esoteric Psychology II, p145–6
+[the seventh ray is also] linked with the incoming Aquarian influence, [with one of the personal qualities needed to work with this energy being a willingness] to work in a group as an integral part of the group, …having no idea of personal ambition or any wish to be a leader. —Edited from Bailey, Esoteric Psychology II, p145–6

 7.2.1 In the process of alignment (Cardinal: integration of personality and soul—will)